otvv/fgui/README.md

 ***

 A multiplatform object-oriented gui framework written in **C++**.
-This framework is mainly aimed towards game hacking, but you can use it for anything you want.
+This framework is mainly aimed towards game hacking, but you can use it for anything that you want.

 * Easy to use and to customize.
 * Works on multiple graphics libraries.
 (DirectX, OpenGL, Vulkan, etc)
 * It comes with a built-in config system.
 (Not implemented yet.)

-_You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets documentation and a how to setup guide._
+_You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets, functions documentations and a how to setup guide._

 ***

-Here is a preview of the default window design: _(PENDING)_
+Here is a preview of the library: _(PENDING)_

-The framework is very customizable.
+This library is very customizable.
 You can click [here](https://github.com/otvv/fgui/tree/master/resources) for more examples.

-If you find any bugs, glitches or if you have a feature request feel free to visit the issues tab.
+If you find any bugs, glitches or if you have a feature request you can always visit the issues tab.
-If you want to contribute, you can always make a pull request.
+If you want to contribute, feel free to make a pull request.